mblair415/project-0/README.md

 }
 ```

 I'm also proud of the code that updates gear for the player.
 It uses closures to update global variables and it uses both dot and bracket notation to refer to JavaScript objects allowing me to use variables to write a single piece of code that will update no matter which of the 6 different slots are changed.
-This will update player attributes (health and damage), and also update the specific field with the player's new loot.
+This will update player attributes (health and damage), and also update the UI for the player with the player's new loot, because getting loot is the best!
 ```javascript
 function updateGear(player, fightMob){ // checks to see if new gear is better than current, updates stats and equips on screen var mobGearRating = fightMob.loot.rating;